Update: ‘No Apple CarPlay & Android Auto support?’ sub-section added to ‘Next-gen Interior.’

 Acura’s marketing strategy is to be performance-focused.
 Perhaps the only way of living up to that name in the increasingly competitive premium market is through a range of futuristic electric cars.
 Korkor revealed that Acura expects more than 50% of sales from EVs by 2030 and perhaps more than 60%.
 For the Honda brand, that target is close to 40%.

 Acura ZDX FAQs

-When is the launch of the first Acura electric car?
+When is the launch of the Acura ZDX?

 What are the specs of the Acura electric SUV?

-Thus far, we know that the SUV will ride on GM’s EV platform & use Ultium batteries.
-Expect around 300 miles of range & a dual-motor AWD.
+The SUV will ride on GM’s EV platform & use Ultium batteries.
+Expect around 300 miles of range & dual-motor AWD performance.

-What is the expected price of the Acura electric SUV?
+What is the expected price of the Acura ZDX?

-We expect the well-equipped Acura EV variant to be priced well north of USD 50,000.
+We expect the well-equipped Acura ZDX Type S to be priced north of USD 60,000.